Vibrant and juicy, pineapple is a sweet treat on its own and adds a tangy tropical twist to fruit salads, drinks, and even savory dishes like chicken!

 All you need is a sharp chef’s knife and a bit of patience to cut a fresh pineapple into rings, wedges, and chunks in this easy guide!

 Sweet, citrusy, and totally tropical, pineapples are as fun to eat plain as they are to add to a recipe.
 Because of its highly acidic nature, pineapple juice is an excellent tenderizer for meats and seafood and a tangy base for salad dressings as well as fruit syrups for desserts and cocktails.

 With a little know-how, preparing a pineapple will be easy to do without any fancy kitchen tools.

-- Leaves should be green (not brown or dried out).
+- The leaves should be vibrant green – steer clear from any with brown or dried leaves.

 How to Cut a Pineapple

-The fastest way to cut a pineapple is to use a pineapple corer (see below).
+There are various ways to cut pineapple, depending on your preference and how you plan to use it.
+The fastest way to cut a pineapple is to use a pineapple corer (see instructions below).

 (Note: If using a pineapple corer, you do not need to remove the skin or eyes as below).

 To Peel a Pineapple (image below):

 - Start by placing the pineapple on its side on a cutting board.
 Using a sharp chef’s knife, slice off the top and bottom of the pineapple.
 This gives you a stable base and top to work with.